dhis2/performance-tests-gatling/stats/README.md

 uv tool install .
 ```

-Use the `percentiles` command from anywhere.
+Use the `gstat` command from anywhere.

 ### Local Development